Tommy Tucker's Tooth

 Tommy Tucker's Tooth is a live-action short film by Walt Disney at his short-lived Laugh-O-Grams studio in Kansas City from 1922.
 The format was black and white, and without sound.

+Content

 The film was one of two commissioned by Kansas City Dentist Thomas B. McCrum.
 It earned the Laugh-O-Gram studio $500.
 It extols the virtue of regular tooth brushing through the story of two boys: Tommy Tucker and Jimmie Jones.
 Tommy cares for his teeth, while Jimmie does not.
 The film ends with advice on proper tooth-brushing technique.

+Follow-up short

 In 1926 Disney made the follow-up short Clara Cleans Her Teeth, starring Walt's niece Marjorie Sewell Davis, after being contacted by McCrum again, who asked for a sequel.